netdata/learn/docs/cloud/war-rooms.md

 To _add a connected node_ to a War Room, click on **Add Nodes**.
 Choose any connected node you want to add to this War Room by clicking on the checkbox next to its hostname, then click **+ Add** at the top of the panel.

 To _view or remove nodes_ in a War Room, click on **List Nodes**.
-To remove a node from the curernt War Room, click on the **🗑** icon.
+To remove a node from the current War Room, click on the **🗑** icon.
 Removing a node from a War Room does not remove it from your Space.

 To _add existing users to a War Room_, click on **Add Users**.
 See our [invite doc](/docs/cloud/manage/invite-your-team)